urakubo/UNI-EM/docs/Workflow2.md

 #### Inference

 7. Select the inference tab in the FFN dialogue (**Fig. 2a**).
-	- Select "DNN_test_images" from the pulldown menu of "Target Image Folder."
-I should contains EM images for inference (sequentially numbered image files; 8bit, grayscale/RGB; png/tif/jpg).
+	- Select the folder "DNN_test_images" from the pulldown menu of "Target Image Folder."
+It should contains EM images for inference (sequentially numbered image files; 8bit, grayscale/RGB; png/tif/jpg).
-	- Select "DNN_model_tensorflow" for "Model Folder" that contains Tensorflow models.
+	- Select the folder "DNN_model_tensorflow" for "Model Folder" that contains Tensorflow models.
 The tensorflow model file consists of the three files of ”model.ckpt-XXXXX.data-00000-of-00001", "model.ckpt-XXXXX.index", and "model.ckpt-4000000.meta".
 UNI-EM automatically detects the folder that contains the trios of files, and uses the largest number model for inference.
 	- Select the folder "ffn" for "FFNs folder."
 Inferred segmentation will be stored in this folder.
 	- Check "Sparse Z" if the user check it in the process of training.